ALPINIST: Axion-Like Particles In Numerous Interactions Simulated and Tabulated

 We emphasize that our implementation is still not fully model-independent.
 In particular the simulation of three-body decays presently assume the Dalitz plot densities predicted for ALPs with couplings to gluons and/or flavour-independent couplings to SM quarks.
 Different distributions are expected in more complicated new-physics scenarios, such as the one discussed in Ref.~\cite{Cheng:2021kjg}.
 We therefore aim to make also the code for Monte Carlo simulations publicly available, such that the user can easily modify decay distributions and experimental geometries.
 At the same time, we hope that independent Monte Carlo simulations will be developed by the experimental collaborations to produce similar tables to the ones used in our analysis based on more refined detector simulations.
 This will ultimately allow for a complete reinterpretation of experimental results in the general parameter space of ALP models.

-\acknowledgments We thank Yotam Soreq for useful discussions.
+\acknowledgments We thank Yotam Soreq for useful discussions and Gaia Lanfranchi for comments on our implementation of SHiP and SHADOWS.
 This work is funded by the Deutsche Forschungsgemeinschaft (DFG) through the Collaborative Research Center TRR 257 ``Particle Physics Phenomenology after the Higgs Discovery'' under Grant 396021762 -- TRR 257 and the Emmy Noether Grant No.\ KA 4662/1-1.
 This work is also supported through the European Research Council under grant ERC-2018-StG-802836 (AxScale project).
 JJ is supported through a FRIA grant by the F.R.S.-FNRS (Fonds de la~Recherche Scientifique - FNRS), Belgium.

 \begin{appendix}